 This small gallery looks as if it grew naturally in total harmony with its setting.
 The room and its treasures are almost completely lit by natural light through clerestory windows.

 Created after the Cedar Fire, with help from friends at Camp Stevens in Julian, this gateway garden features raised-bed vegetable gardens, stone-fruit trees and an herb plot.

-In the summer of 2009, 13 students spent three weeks constructing the open-air structure, and then came back throughout the winter and spring to add artistic embellishments.
+In the summer of 2009, thirteen students spent 3 weeks constructing the open-air structure, coming back throughout winter and spring to add artistic embellishments.
 Embraced by its quiet beauty, one can enjoy striking views of sunsets, Palomar Mountain and—from its patio looking east—Volcan Mountain and other Laguna/Cuyamaca peaks.

 Major donors to the Ilan-Lael Foundation are honored via this memorial sundial, which charts both the time of day as well as timeless memories of generous donors and loved ones.